edarchimbaud/vnpy/docs/portfolio_strategy.md

         self.pbg = PortfolioBarGenerator(self.on_bars)
 ```

-Instead of passing the pbg instance the longer K-period that needs to be synthesized based on the on_bars period, and the name of the function that receives the longer K-period.
+Instead of passing the pbg instance the longer bar data that needs to be synthesized based on the on_bars period, and the name of the function that receives the longer bar data.

 Please note: